 COVID-19 Information Update

-On August 31, the Maryland courts entered into Phase 4 of its progressive phased reopening plan.
+On March 15, 2021, the Maryland Courts entered into Phase 4 of the phased reopening plan.
 Clerks offices are open and courts are hearing all family law cases.
-Please review the Statement from the Maryland Judiciary Concerning Children and Families for information on child custody and parenting time, and child support.

 Topics on this page

 - How do you determine a visitation schedule?